 Skip to main content

-Modern FiveM servers utilize the built-in Mumble protocol for low-latency, high-fidelity VoIP.
-By using Mumble instead of external apps (like TeamSpeak or Discord), you ensure that voice data is perfectly synchronized with player positions and in-game radio channels.
+Modern FiveM environments use the integrated Mumble protocol to provide low-latency, high-fidelity VoIP (Voice over IP) directly within the game engine.
+By using Mumble instead of external applications (such as TeamSpeak or Discord), you ensure that voice data is perfectly synchronized with 3D player positions and in-game radio frequencies.
+This native integration is essential for immersive roleplay, providing realistic audio attenuation based on the distance and orientation of other survivors.

-To ensure the best experience, we recommend using the PMA-Voice resource.
-Add these parameters to your server.cfg before you ensure the voice resource:
+To achieve the best acoustic performance, we strongly recommend using the PMA-Voice resource.
+To ensure the engine initializes correctly, you must define the following parameters within your server.cfg before the resource initialization line.

 setr voice_useNativeAudio true